-Teacher Amanda is back after a brief hiatus (hī-AY-tes, meaning a pause or gap in a series)!
-The hiatus inspired today’s blog post: 6 American English vocabulary words/concepts related to moving.
+Teacher Amanda is back after a brief hiatus (hī-AY-tes, meaning a pause or gap)!
+The hiatus was because I moved, and that’s what inspired this blog post!

 “Did you hire movers or get a U-Haul?”

 When moving, you decide to either hire people (movers) to move your belongings for you with their truck, or rent a truck and move your belongings yourself, which is many times referred to as renting or getting a U-Haul.

 “U-Haul” is simply a brand name of a popular company that rents moving trucks nationwide; there are many others.

 “I don’t mind packing, but unpacking boxes after moving is the worst!”

 Probably the most self-explanatory words in this list: “To pack” and “to unpack” means putting your things into boxes and taking them out before and after a move.

 Note that “unpack” officially stresses the first syllable – UN-pack – but it is not uncommon to hear the second syllable stressed.

 3. apartment vs. condo